A hill on top in the Verduno region

 Castiglione Falletto (Barolo)

-Castiglione Falletto, though small, is certainly one of the most prestigious in the Langhe.
-Vineyards such as Monprivato, Rocche di Castiglione and Villero have long been highly desirable, and in recent decades vineyards such as Bricco Fiasco (Bric del Fiasc), Scarrone and Bricco Boschis have seen a surge in reputation thanks to a younger generation of producers.
-Located in the centre of the Barolo appellation, Castiglione Falletto, sits on the rift between the Tortonian and the Serravalian soils.
-Some argue that they therefore benefit from the fruit purity and finesse of the former and also have the minerality and depth of the latter.
-There is no doubt that the best wines from this commune age tremendously well, and yet the sandier sites in particular, of which there are a number, produce wines which are on the whole remarkably charming and attractive in youth.
+Castiglione Falletto, though small, is one of the most prestigious communes in the Langhe.
+Vineyards such as Monprivato, Rocche di Castiglione and Villero have long been highly desirable.
+In recent decades vineyards such as Bricco Fiasco (Bric del Fiasc), Scarrone, Pira and Bricco Boschis have seen a surge in reputation thanks to a younger generation of producers.
+Located in the centre of the Barolo appellation, Castiglione Falletto sits on a rift between the Tortonian and the Serravalian soils.
+Many argue that the best wines combine the lifted, fruit purity and finesse of the former with the minerality and depth of the latter.
+There is no doubt that the best wines from Castiglione age tremendously well, though the sandier sites, of which there are a number, produce wines which are on the whole remarkably charming and attractive in youth despite their deep-seated latent power.
 An overall balance of power and aromatic complexity is perhaps that which best characterises Castiglione Falletto.
 Typically, the wines are potent and mineral, with waves of strawberries, cherries and spices.

 A view of a vineyard on a hill looking outwards onto the rest of the vineyard in the Castiglione Falletto region